msawczynk/LLMiq/README.md

 2. To run the test:
    - Open `tests/iq_test.md`.
-   - Copy the prompt section into your LLM (e.g., ChatGPT, Grok, etc.).
+   - Copy the prompt section into your LLM (e.g., ChatGPT, Grok) or Cursor's AI chat/composer.
-   - Let the LLM respond to all questions.
+   - Let the LLM respond to all questions, using Cursor's features for coding tasks if applicable.
    - Manually score the responses using the scoring guidelines in the file.

 3. The total score gives a rough measure of the LLM's "IQ" at that moment.
 Repeat the test at different times to observe variations.

+**Cursor-Specific Notes**: The test has been adapted for Cursor.
+Use Cmd+K for code composition or Cmd+I for chat.
+This evaluates how well Cursor's AI handles context in coding scenarios.
+Open the project in Cursor for the best experience.

 ## Project Structure